Town House, Kingston University

 Following an invited competition in 2013, Kingston University selected a team led by Grafton Architects, AKT II and BDSP to deliver a new student building on their Penrhyn Road campus, expanding the university’s facilities for future uses.

-In a world where learning can increasingly take place anytime and anywhere, the university building will provide place-specific, ‘here and now’ learning experiences.
-The building will play a key role in everyday university life, offering a lively programme of planned and opportunistic learning events throughout the year to complement core academic programmes across all subject areas served by the university.
+In a world where learning can increasingly take place anytime and anywhere, the university building provides place-specific, ‘here and now’ learning experiences.
+The building plays a key role in everyday university life, offering a lively programme of planned and opportunistic learning events throughout the year to complement core academic programmes across all subject areas served by the university.

-All building components and systems are expected to support sustainability, as have procurement, construction methods and specifications.
+All of the building components and systems support sustainability.
 All significant fixtures are of durable construction and capable of repair, dismantling and reuse where relevant.
-The physical well-being of users will be promoted by ensuring ample natural light and excellent air quality.
-The building will also provide easy access to outside spaces and encourage physical activity; drinking water will be available throughout the building, with showers provided for cyclists and joggers, and emphasis placed on healthy and sustainable catering.
+The physical well-being of users is promoted by ensuring ample natural light and excellent air quality.
+The building also provides easy access to outside spaces and encourages physical activity; drinking water will be available throughout the building, with showers provided for cyclists and joggers, with an emphasis placed on healthy and sustainable catering.

-Currently on site, the concrete frame is now in place, and has adopted an off-site prefabricated, hybrid solution, the majority of which is exposed with a high standard of finish.
-The suspended flooring is primarily formed from 229 Double Tees weighing up to 18 tonnes, and over 1,300 m² of Hollowcore flooring up to 500 mm deep.
+The concrete frame adopted an off-site prefabricated, hybrid solution, the majority of which is exposed with a high standard of finish.
+The suspended flooring is primarily formed from 229 Double Tees weighing up to 18 tonnes, and over 1,300 m2 of Hollowcore flooring up to 500 mm deep.
 Other precast unit quantities include 275 columns, 318 beams, 50 solid walls and 52 stair/lift core boxes.
-High-quality architectural finished concrete has been used for 175 external mullion and spandrel panels and over 300 beams and columns.
+High-quality architectural finished concrete was used for 175 external mullion and spandrel panels and over 300 beams and columns.